Dronehub/interceptor/README.md

 Successfully intercepted foo
 ```

+Note that you will be unable to proceed if foo is already an interceptor wrapper.

 A Python wrapper will be found at previous location of
 foo, while it itself will be copied to the same directory
 but named `foo-intercepted`.